10-3-pursuit/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 - Go to your bookmarks backend app and get it started.
 If you do not have a working copy you can `fork` and `clone` this one: [class-db-bookmarks-backend](https://github.com/10-3-pursuit/class-db-bookmarks-backend)
 - Open a new tab in the terminal, do not shut down your bookmarks backend app.
-- Navigate up and out of the bookmarks app.
+- Navigate into your parent directory for the bookmarks app.
 Confirm you are not already inside a git repository.
 - Fork the [class-db-bookmarks-frontend](https://github.com/10-3-pursuit/class-db-bookmarks-frontend) in your class GitHub Organization.
 - `git clone` the forked repository inside your parent folder.
 - `npm install` to install dependencies already included in the `package.json`.